1. What is the Program/Overview?

 4. Where will I see improvements?

-Along Bathers Way there will be improved widened pathways, new furnituires, plantings, seating, bins and lighting.
-Other works along the coast will include cliff stabilisation, traffic and parking improvements and re-use of iconic coastal buildings view the map.
-The budget for 2015/16 is $9.6 million.
+Along Bathers Way there will be improved widened pathways, new furniture, plantings, seating, bins and lighting.
+Other works along the coast will include cliff stabilisation, traffic and parking improvements and re-use of iconic coastal buildings view the map (pdf).

 5. Frequently Asked Questions